Quantifying the impact of COVID-19 on the US stock market: An analysis from multi-source information: Introduction

 \section{Introduction}

-The stock market reacts to different local and global major events. \cite{Julie1996a,Worthington2004,Worthington2008TheIO,Cavallo2009}, and \cite{SHAN201236} study the impact of natural disasters, e.g., hurricanes and earthquakes, on the stock markets. \cite{HUDSON2015166,Schneider2006,CHAU20141,Beaulieu2006}, and \cite{Huynh2019} evaluate the effect of political uncertainty and war on the stock market.
-The influences of the outbreak of infectious diseases, e.g., Ebola and SARS, on the stock indices are assessed in \cite{Nippani2004,Alan2004,Jong-Wha2004}, and \cite{ICHEV2018153}.

-Investor sentiment is another crucial determinant of stock market dynamics.
-However, quantifying investor sentiment is not an easy task because of its unobservable and heterogeneous behaviors~(\cite{GARCIAPETIT201995,gao_ren_zhang_2020,Baker2007,Bandopadhyaya2005}).
-In recent years, due to data availability, Google search volume has become a popular index of investor sentiment~(\cite{BIJL2016150,KIM20192,Preis2013}). \cite{BOLLEN20111} determine Twitter feeds as the moods of investors and use the \textit{Twitter mood} to predict the stock market. \cite{Alanyali2013,Schumaker2008,BOMFIM2003133}, and \cite{Albuquerque2008} evaluate the relationship between financial news and the stock market and find that news related to the asset significantly impact the corresponding stock price and volatility.

-After the Covid-19 pandemic started spreading worldwide, the US stock market collapsed significantly with the S\&P 500 dropping 38\% between February 24, 2020 and March 20, 2020.
-Similar declines have occurred in other stocks too.
-In recent months a number of studies have appeared to assess the impact of the Covid-19 outbreak on the stock market. \cite{Nicola2020} provide a review on the socioeconomic effects of Covid-19 on individual aspects of the world economy. \cite{NBERw26945} analyze the reasons why the U.S. stock market reacted so much more adversely to Covid-19 than to previous pandemics that occurred in 1918-19, 1957-58 and 1968. \cite{Alexander2020} gives a picture of post-Covid-19 economic world. \cite{Enrico2020,ZAREMBA2020101597,ariascalluari2020methods}, and \cite{Cao2020} perform statistical modeling to analyze the effect of Covid-19 on the stock market price and volatility.
+After the COVID-19 pandemic started spreading worldwide, the US stock market collapsed significantly with the S\&P 500 dropping 38\% between February 24, 2020 and March 20, 2020.
+Similar declines have occurred in other stock indices.
+A number of recent studies attempt to assess the impact of the COVID-19 outbreak on the stock market. \cite{Nicola2020} provide a review on the socioeconomic effects of COVID-19 on individual aspects of the world economy. \cite{NBERw26945} analyze the reasons why the U.S. stock market reacted so much more adversely to COVID-19 than to previous pandemics that occurred in $1918-1919$, $1957-1958$ and $1968$. \cite{Alexander2020} gives a picture of post-COVID-19 economic world. \cite{Enrico2020,ZAREMBA2020101597,ariascalluari2020methods}, and \cite{Cao2020} perform statistical modeling to analyze the effect of COVID-19 on the stock market price and volatility, and \cite{ludvigson_NBERw27784} study the effects of policy announcements on the stock market during the early period of the pandemic.

 However, there are still a number of important questions that need to be investigated.
 For example,